pragup/pragup.github.io/_posts/2017-04-23-Sentence-Classification.md

     * Common sense reasoning is pre-required.

 ### Word Embedding(or Word Vectors) – ###
 * **Discrete representation-** The vast majority of statistical NLP work regards, words as atomic symbols: hotel, conference, motel .
-In vector space terms, this is a vector with one 1 and everything else is zeroes.\
+In vector space terms, this is a vector with one 1 and everything else is zeroes.
++
 Every word is orthogonal to one another like 𝑤_ℎ𝑜𝑡𝑒𝑙 . 𝑤_𝑚𝑜𝑡𝑒𝑙  =0.
 Hence word similarity is not captured.
 Representing words as atomic symbols, leads to data sparsity, and usually means that we may need more data in \
 order to successfully train statistical models.
 * **Continuous representation-** We can embed words in 𝑅^𝐷 with D≤V such that semantically close words are likewise `close' in 𝑅^𝐷. It will capture distributional similarity.
 One of the most successful ideas of modern\